satazor/eslint-config/README.md

 - `browser` - If you are going to develop code for the browser (having in mind IE >= 9)
 - `node` - If you are going to develop code for NodeJS
+- `es6-modules` - If you are going to use ES6 import & export (must be used with the `es6` base configuration)
 - `react` - If you are going to use React and JSX (requires `eslint-plugin-react`)

 Finally, simply create a `.eslintrc.json` file with the chosen base configuration and addons.
 Feel free to override rules you won't agree with.
 You can look at some examples bellow.